-STEM Activities for Toddlers (2 or 3 hrs - K2.14 C1/C2) Science, Technology, Engineering and Mathematics (STEM) are a natural for toddlers as they are the ultimate scientists - always investigating, exploring and making new discoveries about the world around them.
+STEM Activities for Toddlers (2 hrs - K2.14 C1/C2) Science, Technology, Engineering and Mathematics (STEM) are a natural for toddlers as they are the ultimate scientists - always investigating, exploring and making new discoveries about the world around them.
 This session focuses heavily on the science and engineering aspects of STEM and ways to incorporate these important concepts into the toddler classroom.
 Come prepared for hands-on activities, including time outside to learn ways to weave in environmental science.
 NOTE: Obviously the on-line version does not have a hands-on component but does offer a LOT of ideas for STEM in the toddler classroom.

-Preschool / PreK / Kindergarten: STEM Experiences (2 or 3 hrs - K2.14 C2, K2.15 C2): This interactive, hands-on session will present STEM challenges to explore science/math/engineering activities for preschool/pre-k/kindergarten classrooms.
+Preschool / PreK / Kindergarten: STEM Experiences (2 hrs - K2.14 C2, K2.15 C2): This interactive, hands-on session will present STEM challenges to explore science/math/engineering activities for preschool/pre-k/kindergarten classrooms.
 NOTE: Obviously the on-line version does not have a hands-on component but does offer a LOT of ideas for STEM in the PS/PK classroom.